 Don't be too disheartened though: an actual job isn't the only way to write and get paid for it.

-There are other pathways to travel writing as a career.
+There are plenty of other pathways to travel writing as a career.
 Here are just a few examples...

 And there are many others.

-I'm going to focus on freelance writing, which I've done for years and know a little bit about.
+I'm going to focus on freelance writing, which I've done for years and know quite a bit about.

 We all have our own approaches, but this is a rough road map that you might follow.